simonhausberger/PowerBoard1/README.md

 ## 🎓 Educational Purpose

-This project serves as an educational platform for:
+PowerBoard v1 serves as an early development stage of the laboratory platform for:

 - Power electronics
 - Gate driver design
 - Microcontroller-based motor control
-- Control engineering
 - Measurement and data acquisition

 ---